mlops-org-sains/featurestore-iac/README.md

-# Azure MLOps Terraform Infrastructure
+# Azure MLOpsv3 Terraform Infrastructure

-This directory contains the Terraform code for deploying the Azure MLOps infrastructure.
+This directory contains the Terraform code for deploying the Azure MLOpsv3 infrastructure.

 ## Setup & Prerequisites